Construbotteam/renovproject/README.md

 ## Notification
 Hi,This is lz repo.
-Including a sample omnidirection path tracking controller,zhouligong CAN analysis driver,a 8 motors driver,aubo5 or aubo10 manipulator driver,a sample end-effector sector planning alogrithm,a 3-DOF climbing robot driver with 485 and a plc driver node.
+Including a simple omnidirection path tracking controller,zhouligong CAN analysis driver,a 8 motors driver,aubo5 or aubo10 manipulator driver,a simple end-effector sector planning alogrithm,a 3-DOF climbing robot driver with 485 and a plc driver node.

 **For getting more details,Please see the documentation folder.**

 The painting_robot_demo folder is the main folder,you can just clone to your ROS pkg src folder to use them.

-The config foler contains the common plc parameter and mobile platform parameters for initial all node The lib folder contains zhouligong CAN analysis Dynamic-link library.
+The config foler contains the common plc parameter and mobile platform parameters for initial all node

-The robot folder will contain the robot program
+The lib folder contains zhouligong CAN analysis Dynamic-link library.

-The scripts folder is also another main foler.
+The scripts folder is also another **main foler**.
 The 3dof_flex_bar_homing folder is used for homing all robot except mobile platform.

 The 3dof_platform_driver folder and aubo_manipulator_driver contains 3DOF dirver and aubo manipulator driver respectively.

-The coverage_path_planning folder is *Empty* right now, The list_all_parameters folder contains a noder to show all ROS parameter server's parameters.Because we maintain a huge parameter server' parameters form to control all those thing.
+The coverage_path_planning folder is *Empty* right now.

+The list_all_parameters folder contains a noder to show all ROS parameter server's parameters.Because we maintain a huge parameter server' parameters form to control all those thing.

 The mobile_platform_driver and painting_opreating_planning use for control mobile and painting tools.

 The plc_package folder is used for PLC board control.

-The usb_port_fixed_node folder is a node for choosing USB port automaticall of Ubuntu 18.0.4(Recommended)/16.0.4
+The usb_port_fixed_node folder is a node for choosing USB port automaticall of Ubuntu 18.0.4(Recommended)/16.0.4.

 ## Catkin_Make
 To build all code: